 Nephelometric Turbidity Unit (NTU) - a measure of the clarity of water.
+Turbidity has no health effects.
+However, turbidity can provide a medium for microbial growth.
 Turbidity is monitored because it is a good indicator of the effectiveness of the filtration system.